LeslieDancey/FME_Desktop_Advanced/even_more_user_parameters.md

 Now create a second Text type user parameter.
 This time turn off both Published and Optional checkboxes.
 It is a parameter we need to use, but the end-user doesn’t need to see.

 The value for the parameter will be: C:\FMEData2015\Output\$(FileName).kml

+**7)** Link Embedded Parameter

+As a final step, link this newly created parameter to the FME parameter for the output KML:

+As you do so the existing user parameter – the one automatically created by FME – will be deleted automatically; again, this is because it is no longer used anywhere.

+**8)** Save and Run Workspace

+Save and then run the workspace to test it.
+Enter some parameters when prompted:

+The data will be written to the file specified and FME will label features with the required attribute: